juandape/robot-simulator-testing/README.md

-# robot-simulator-testing# Make It Real - Robot Simulator Testing
+# Make It Real - Robot Simulator Testing

 ## This is a solution to the _robot simulator testing_ mission of the Make It Real course.